marsp0/marsp0.github.io/articles/simple-json-parser.md

 #### Arrays

-The code is similar to that of `parse_object` but we dont have a key to parse.
-Parent pointer + size are still updated as we parse the children.
+The code is similar to that of `parse_object` but there is no key to be parsed.
+Parent/sibling pointers are still updated as the children are being parsed.

 ```c
 static void parse_array(uint32_t index)